 So, let’s see which animals might end up in the garden and how to protect your plants against them.

-There are three types of bats found in California: leaf-nosed bats (4 species), vesper bats (19 species), and free-tailed bats (4 species).
+There are three major types of bats found in North America: leaf-nosed bats, vesper bats, and free-tailed bats.
 These bats are primarily insectivores, capturing insect pests, such as moths, wasps, flies, mosquitoes, in flight, or capturing beetles, ants, and other insects off of leaves or from the ground.
 This makes bats welcome guests in the garden, though they will sometimes eat ripe fruit.
 [Who can blame them?]
 You can attract bats to your garden for the evening shift by installing a bat house.

 Deer are the bane of gardeners wherever they are found.
 These animals can leap small buildings in a single bound.
 Oh, wait, wrong story.
 But deer can wipe out an orchard, garden, or landscape, between feeding and trampling, in short order.
 Really high fencing (and I mean 7- or 8-feet high) might block deer.
 If your garden is on a slope, you will need fencing that is 10- or 11-feet high!
 Loud, scaring devices and various repellants can also be used to try and block these determined garden pests, but the effectiveness of these methods doesn’t last very long.

 In California, we have deer mice, house mice, and meadow mice, also known as voles.
 Deer mice and house mice are mostly seed eaters that can wipe out a garden crop before it even starts.
 Voles are herbivores that will eat your bulbs, tubers, artichoke, beets, Brussels sprouts, celery, cauliflower, sweet potatoes, lettuces, tomatoes, turnips, cabbages… well, you get the idea.
 If that weren’t enough, voles will also chew the bark off your fruit and nut trees.